- Energy cost savings over 40%, cold or hot climates

 Is a higher effectiveness AAHX better than a lower effectiveness AAHX?

-For applications trying to achieve maximize energy recovery, the adage that “more is better” is true.
-For example, in the most common application of AAHXs, energy recovery from of the building ventilation air stream, maximum recovery is best.
+For applications trying to achieve maximum energy recovery, the adage that “more is better” is true.
+For example, in the most common application of AAHXs, energy recovery from the building ventilation air stream, maximum recovery is best.
 Therefore, AAHXs are typically 6, 8 or 10 rows deep of heat pipes.
 The choice of rows depends on cost considerations and the ability to overcome the additional pressure drop on the system.